jamie120/MS2-Soma-Post-Production-Services/testing.md

 ##### As a visitor to the site, I want to easily identify the business offer/purpose and be able to easily navigate the site to learn more if desired.
 * Upon visiting the site, it is clear that the business offers audio services.
 * There is a navbar at the top of the page which clearly directs me to key pages.
-* There are also several links at the top of each page, which allows me to reach a contact page, faq page and join a mailing list.
+* There are also several links at the top of each page, which allows me to reach a contact page, FAQ page and join a mailing list.

 #### User Story 2
 ##### As a visitor to the site, I want to learn more about the services offered and listen to some of the work previously completed by the business.